Updated 19th February 1999; 12th December 1999; 5th May 2001; 3rd May

 Just east of Block Chamber, a slope up on the left enters the generally low Horse's Hoof Passage, surveyed for 85m as batch 17-02 at Easter 2017.
 A passage on the right at the start is the route to Coyote Inlet.

-About 100m beyond Block Chamber, an obvious passage (Job's Defiance?) on the left goes for about 100m to dig called Situation Normal which enters a lower stream level passage with high level which hasn't been followed and a climb on boulders at their angle of rest into a very big rift ending in small phreatic tubes.
+About 100m beyond Block Chamber, an obvious passage (Job's Defiance?) on the left goes for about 100m to dig called Situation Normal.
+This enters a lower stream level passage with high level which hasn't been followed.
+There is also a climb on boulders at their angle of rest into a very big rift ending in small phreatic tubes.
 This area was investigated and further surveyed (into the stream, batch 0841-16-03) in August 2016 and the following description produced by James Carlisle.

 After about 50m of respectable passage, a tight dig has a squeeze into a larger chamber.
 The draught here is very strong.
 A cairn is station 47 of the original exploration.
 Below was a passage in nodular, black limestone.
 Upstream becomes seemingly impassable after a few metres, apart from a necky squeeze under a pile of choss to a second squeeze and possible space beyond.
 Downstream was get-on-able but tight and wet.
 (This is going back to the main drag anyway and may be the source of the water heard there - but it doesn't seem worth pursuing.